-My quick summary of Forest before using the app – I think I first heard Nir Eyal, who specialised in consumer psychology, talk about Forest.
+My quick summary of Forest before using the app – I think I first heard Nir Eyal, who specialises in consumer psychology, talk about Forest.
 Given that Nir mentioned the app, I can imagine Forest impacts people behaviour, helping them achieve specific outcomes.

 How does Forest explain itself in the first minute? – “Stay focused, be presented” is Forest’s strap line which I see first.
 This strap line is followed swiftly followed by a screen that says “Plant a Tree” and explains that “Whenever you want to focus on your work, plant trees.”
-This suggest to me that Forest is an app which aims to help people focus on their work and eradicate all kinds of distractions.
+This suggests to me that Forest is an app which aims to help people focus on their work and eradicate all kinds of distractions.

 How does Forest work? – The app first explains its purpose in a number of nicely designed explanatory screens.

 After clicking “Go”, I land on a screen where I can adjust time; presumably the time during which I want to focus and avoid any interruptions.

 I set the time at 10 minutes and click “Plant”.
 I love how, as the time progresses, the messages at the top of the screen keep alternating, from “Don’t look at me!” to “Don’t look at me!” to “Hang in there!”
 Nice messages to help keep me focus and not fall prey to checking my phone.
 At any stage, I can opt to “Give up” which presumably means that the tree that I’ve been planting – through staying focused – will be killed.

 I’m motivated to see this through and plant my first tree.
 When I complete my 10 minutes of uninterrupted time, I expect to see a nice tree right at the end of it.
 Try and imagine my disappointment when I don’t see a tree but instead am encouraged to create a Forest account.